awsdocs/amazon-glacier-developer-guide/doc_source/api-multipart-initiate-upload.md

 ### Example Request<a name="api-multipart-initiate-upload-example-request"></a>

 The following example initiates a multipart upload by sending an HTTP `POST` request to the URI of the `multipart-uploads` subresource of a vault named `examplevault`\.
-The request includes headers to specify the part size of 4 MB \(4194304 bytes\) and the optional archive description\.
+The request includes headers to specify the part size of 4 MiB \(4194304 bytes\) and the optional archive description\.

 ```
 1. POST /-/vaults/examplevault/multipart-uploads